-Arturia's Matrix-12 V models the oscillators and every other feature of this highly sought-after synthesizer, including its modulation matrix.
+Arturia's Matrix-12 V models the oscillators and every other feature of this highly soughtafter synthesizer, including its modulation matrix.
 We also added a lot of impossible features, as we always do.
 Our website has the details here.

-6.2.4.
+7.2.5.
 Mini

-This selection is modeled after what is undoubtedly the world's most famous filter: the iconic 24 dB/octave Ladder filter design that took the world by storm in the 1960s and 70s.
+This selection is modeled after what is undoubtedly the world's most famous filter: the iconic 24dB-per-octave Ladder filter design that took the world by storm in the 1960s and '70s.